Nsushant1/Nsushant1/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 Working on Python, Django, and PHP.<br>👯 Open to Django collaborations.<br>🌱 Learning backend development.<br>⚡ Fun fact: Error are like her thoughts and always comes back!<br>📧 Connect with me: nsushaant72@gmail.com<br><br>
+🔭 Working on Python, Django, and PHP.<br>👯 Open to Django collaborations.<br>🌱 Learning backend development.<br>⚡ Fun fact: Error are like her thoughts they always comes back!<br>📧 Connect with me: nsushaant72@gmail.com<br><br>

 # 💻 Tech Stack: